 e-Fuels, or electricity-based fuels, are lower-carbon fuels created from renewable energy sources.
-They are “drop-in fuels,” meaning they can be used in most of today’s existing engines and infrastructure without the need for modifications.
+They are “drop-in fuels,” meaning they can be used in today’s existing engines and infrastructure without the need for modifications.

 e-Fuels are chemically equivalent to the conventional fuels we use today.
 This means that they are fully compatible with existing engines and infrastructure, including pipelines that are used to transport liquid fuels.